NisarCoderHive/java-path/sql/sql.md

 ### Data Project - JDBC

-Solve the problems using JDBC with PostgreSQL.
+Solve the problems using JDBC with MYSQL
+In the IPL data project - you should just change the getMatches() and getDeliveries() and push it to another branch